Firhad Hakim: Narada sting

+Controversial remarks

 Before the 2016 West Bengal Legislative Assembly election, Hakim, while speaking to Maleeha Hamid Sidiqqui of Pakistani newspaper Dawn, referred to his constituency as "mini-Pakistan".
 However, he denied making such a statement.
 He said "she (the Pakistani journalist) only asked me that this place looks like Karachi of Pakistan.
 I did not make any comment".
 He also said that he was "being targeted for being a Muslim and that it was a communal conspiracy".

 At the time of 2021 West Bengal Assembly election, a video goes viral on social media, where Firhad Hakim is seen abusing India's central forces.
 In this context, the Election Commission made a show cause to Firhad Hakim.
 Although Firhad Hakim denies it.